onnx/working-groups/safety-related-profile/documents/needs.md

 ### NEED 001: `Compliance with ARP6983`
 #### Description
 The development of Machine Learning constituents in avionics needs to comply with the ARP6983 regulation document.
 The Safety-related ONNX profile (SONNX) shall constitute a language in which the Machine Learning Model Description (MLMD), as defnined by ARP6983, can be expressed.
 #### Rationale
-To comply with the ARP6983 document, the MLMD shall exist and be defined as the pivot between the trained model and the implementation for embedded inference.
+The MLMD must exist as defined by the ARP6983 document.
+It shall be the pivot between the trained model and the implementation for embedded inference, which is the basic aim of ONNX.

 # Requirements